 Having a serious illness or medical procedure

-- Inflammatory bowel disease
+- Inflammatory bowel disease.

-- Weakened immune system from a medical condition or treatment (such as chemotherapy)
+- Weakened immune system from a medical condition or treatment such as chemotherapy.

-- Chronic kidney disease
+- Chronic kidney disease.

-- Other abdominal surgery
+- Other surgery of the stomach area.

 Other risk factors

 Older age is a risk factor.
 In one study, the risk of becoming infected with C. difficile was 10 times greater for people age 65 and older compared with younger people.

 Having one C. difficile infection increases the chance of having another one.
 The risk increases with each infection.